samfisherirl/Github.ahk-API-for-AHKv2/README.md

 How to download latest github release:

         git := new Github("username/repository")

+        git := new Github("samfisherirl/github.ahk") ; example using this repository

         git.DL("geo") ; downloads the latest release, saving to "geo.zip" relative path